 Decrease in Hunger Due to Aging

 As you age, it’s common for your appetite to decrease.
-This can be due to a variety of factors such as changes in hormones, a decrease in physical activity or a change in metabolism.
-While this may seem like a normal part of the aging process, it can actually have negative impacts on your overall health if not addressed properly.
-A loss of appetite can lead to consuming fewer calories and nutrients which can impact digestion and weaken your immune system.
+This can be due to various factors, such as changes in hormones, a decrease in physical activity, or a change in metabolism.
+While this may seem normal to aging, it can negatively impact your overall health if not addressed properly.
+A loss of appetite can lead to consuming fewer calories and nutrients, which can impact digestion and weaken your immune system.
 To better understand how aging affects hunger levels, take a look at the following table:

 Factors that contribute to decreased appetite | Effects on overall health |